benofben/arbit/README.md

     git clone https://github.com/benofben/arbit.git
     cd arbit

-In a more engineered world you might run Arbit inside of GKE or something.
+In a more engineered world you might run Arbit inside of GKE or something similar.
 For now we're taking a different approach with the predecessor to Kubernetes, nohup:

-    asd
+    xxxx